snorremd/norsky/README.md

 - `description` - The description of the feed.
 - `avatar_path` - The path to the avatar image for the feed.
 - `languages` - The languages (iso-639-1 codes) supported by the feed.
+- `keywords` - The keywords to filter posts by.

 If you want to run a german language feed you can add the following to your `feeds.toml` file: